 2. Set limits

 Maybe your manager tends to burn the midnight oil and expects you to do the same.
 If that doesn’t work for you, express it openly rather than trying to keep up with your boss’s schedule.
-Otherwise, you run the risk of being burnt out, lowering your performance and copy your manager’s bad side.
+Otherwise, you run the risk of being burnt out, lowering your performance and copying your manager’s bad side.

 Determine how much time you can or want to commit to work and communicate that to your manager.
 And then be prepared to compromise.
 The key, however, is to set some sort of limit so that you and your boss don’t fall behind.